peppapighs/HE60/README.md

 The following items are required to build the PCB:

 - PCB
 - Switch plate (DXF file available [here](/plate.dxf).
-You may need to use less flexible materials such as aluminum or FR4 to prevent the switch at the top right corner from popping out if you use the alternative backspace layout.)
+You may need to use less flexible materials such as aluminum or FR4 to prevent the switch at the top right corner from popping out if you use the alternative backspace layout.
+If you would like to manufacture FR4 plate along with the PCB, you can find the GERBER file for the plate [here](https://github.com/peppapighs/HE60/releases).)
 - Magnetic switches (e.g., GEON Raw HE, Gateron Magnetic Jade, Duhuk Core HE, etc.)
 - Stabilizers (**Clip-in stabilizers are required for the gummy O-ring version**)
 - M2 3.5mm standoffs x8